What happened when I had a Wonder Woman symbol shaved into my hair

 Now, of the 87, 15 featured a woman (or the symbol affiliated with a group with a woman).
 Of those 15, two of them featured only women (Harley Quinn and Princess Leia).

 If you go to the Toddler Boy size and add all the Superheroes and Star Wars, you get 32 results.
 Aside from five PJ Masks shirts (thanks for representing Owlette), women and girls disappear from their clothing completely.
 This is so utterly and completely stupid.
 Boys don’t just need to know girls are awesome, they need to know that they are role models.
 Men need to know this too.

 “They have to do that because nobody would buy girls clothes for a boy!” is what I expect many people will say.
 “Brands don’t want to lose money on an audience that won’t buy things.”

 Well then we continue to fuck up if we aren’t purchasing Wonder Woman clothes for our boys because they won’t wear them.
 We can either continue to fail and continue to pollute the minds of our boys by letting them believe this, or we can smarten up and let them know they have access to everyone in the world as a person to look up to.

 Simply put: put more women on shirts targeted at men and boys.
 The sooner the better.

 It has thankfully been pointed out to me that Teepublic carries a whole bunch of women superhero clothes for men.
 If you find the equivalent for boys, let me know and I will add.

-One response to “What happened when I had a Wonder Woman symbol shaved into my hair”
+2 responses to “What happened when I had a Wonder Woman symbol shaved into my hair”